 14. Stroll Down Via Mazzini

 Via Mazzini connects Piazza delle Erbe with Piazza Bra.
-This is where you will find the luxury stores and designer shops.
+This is where you’ll find the luxury stores and designer shops.

 15. Eat Pizza at Pizzeria Impero

 Situated in the Piazza dei Signori square.
-This busy restaurant might look a bit touristic but if you pay close attention, you will notice that other customers are Italian.
+This busy restaurant might look a bit touristic but if you pay close attention, you’ll notice that other customers are Italian.

 🌟 This place was recommended to us by a local and we were very impressed with our pizzas and wine.